Resources for pilot and feasibility studies

 Thabane et al. and Arain et al. state that any testing of an intervention needs to be reported cautiously:

 Remember that some trials with small sample sizes may be incorrectly labelled as a ‘pilot’.
-If a trial is assessing effectiveness as a primary outcome the original CONSORT statement for RCTs should be applied.
+If a trial is assessing clinical effectiveness as a primary outcome the original CONSORT statement for RCTs should be applied.

 Analysis: Value of information approach

-The idea is that errors are costly and information is valuable since it reduces the risk of making wrong judgments.
+The idea behind the value of information (VOI) approach is that errors are costly and information is valuable since it reduces the risk of making wrong judgments.
 VOI analysis quantifies the uncertainty surrounding trial results, estimates the expected benefits of reducing this uncertainty with additional research such as a trial, and subsequently informs optimal future trial design.
 Based on this approach, if the expected benefit of an intended clinical trial outweighs its expected cost, then the study is potentially worthwhile.
 VOI analysis can also optimize additional aspects of research design such as possible comparator arms and alternative follow-up periods, by considering trial designs that optimize the expected benefits of research.

 Analysis: Items from the CONSORT extension for pilot trials

 The CONSORT extension for pilot trials has three items related to the analysis of pilot trials.
-Although the CONSORT extension is for reporting, it is also useful for suggesting appropriate analysis.The examples and text that follows are quotes from this paper:
+Although the CONSORT extension is for reporting, it is also useful for suggesting appropriate analysis.The examples and text that follows are quotations from this paper:

 Item 17a